Home

 3M

-Since 1948, 3M has told its engineers to spend 15% of their paid time on ideas of their own, no permission needed.
+Since 1948, 3M has encouraged employees to spend 15% of their paid time on ideas of their own.
 One of them rescued a "failed" glue that barely stuck and put it on the back of a note.

 Microsoft